 The master’s program provides four compulsory courses, introducing sustainability and growth, environmental economics, environmental policy, and tools for environmental research.
 It provides an opportunity to specialize in one of the four specializations and to write a thesis at the end.

 - Water and Society

 - Environmental Studies

-The Environment and Resource Management Programme offers excellent career prospects in the field of the environment, policy and management.
-Our graduates find jobs as consultants, policy makers or continue their careers as PhD researchers or employees at ministries, NGO’s and other institutions in the Netherlands and abroad.
+The Environment and Resource Management Program offers excellent career prospects in the field of the environment, policy, and management.
+Our graduates find jobs as consultants, policymakers or continue their careers as Ph.D. researchers or employees at ministries, NGO’s and other institutions in the Netherlands and abroad.

-Spending part of the study time in external traineeships and research projects is a good way to prepare for and familiarize oneself with the labour market.
+Spending part of the study time in external traineeships and research projects is a good way to prepare for and familiarize oneself with the labor market.
 Through its network, the Institute for Environmental Studies assists its students in finding opportunities for external traineeships.
-The Alumni network also assists students in finding traineeships and helps them become oriented toward the labour market.
+The Alumni network also assists students in finding traineeships and helps them become oriented toward the labor market.

 In addition, the faculty and GeoVUsie (the student association of the Faculty) organize business days.
 Seminars are also provided by professionals from trade and industry at IVM and the faculty.

 New applicants must at least hold a Bachelor's degree from a university or an institute of higher vocational education (with a minimum of three years of full-time study).
 Please note that a Bachelor’s degree with lower Second division does not meet the requirements.
 All applications will be assessed by the Examination Board.
 Students from all disciplinary backgrounds will be considered, but the following subjects provide a particularly relevant basis for participating in the ERM program: